Wandalen/rustcamp_projects/proxy.md

 *   **Grafana:** The dashboarding tool for visualizing metrics.
 *   **Kubernetes NetworkPolicy:** The resource for implementing zero-trust network segmentation.
 *   **API Key Authentication:** The security mechanism for the State Management Service.
+*   **Squid Proxy:** The industry-standard caching proxy server used as a performance comparison baseline for validating zero-copy optimization claims.

 ---